OSDC-Code-Maven/osdc-2023-03-azrieli-staff-workshop/README.md

 * We hadd issues enabling workflow and checked the [GitHub Status](https://www.githubstatus.com/) page.
 GitHub Actions was basically down.

+* We discussed a few examples of [GitHub Actions](https://code-maven.com/github-actions) (Bash, Python, and Postgres)

 * [Video-1](https://youtu.be/AZXlVekU2zs)
 * [Video-2](https://youtu.be/lxuDJxM7IHE)